2020 - SOLD OUT

 This trip has been our most requested over the last year, so how could we resist?!

-You've asked us for a true wilderness experience, taking in some of the world's most majestic scenery that's home to bear, wolf, wolverine, lynx and moose; skies hosting hawks, eagles and owls; waters shared by sea otter, walrus, whales, charismatic seabirds and majestic glaciers.
-Add in the experience of seeing these wonderful animals on foot, as well as by boat and vehicle, and it's truly an irresistible adventure - and one that partners of photographers will really appreciate too!
+You've asked us for a true wilderness experience, taking in some of the world's most majestic scenery that's home to bear, wolf and moose; skies hosting hawks, eagles and owls; waters shared by sea otter, whales, charismatic seabirds and majestic glaciers.
+Add in the experience of seeing some of these wonderful animals on foot and even bicycle, as well as by boat, and it's truly an irresistible adventure - and one that partners of photographers will really appreciate too!

 Tour Director & Tutor

 Alaska: North America’s Last Wild Frontier